myui/HiveJdbcStorageHandler/README.md

 HiveJdbcStorageHandler
 ======================

-This project is still work in progress.
+This project is still work in progress intending to submit a patch for [HIVE-1555](https://issues.apache.org/jira/browse/HIVE-1555).

 BASIC USAGE
 -----------